kisom/crypto_intro/pycrypto.md

 standard UNIX timestamp with a block-size group of random data, using a standard hashing algorithm such as MD5 to make it unique.

-One of the most critical components to encryption is properly generate random data.
+One of the most critical components to encryption is properly generating random data.
 Fortunately, most of this is handled by the PyCrypto library's Crypto.Random.OSRNG module.
 You should know that the more entropy sources available (such as network traffic and disk activity), the faster the system